 Yet that is the case, with cancers and breathing disorders accounting for thousands of lives since 9/11.
 The 9/11 Victim Compensation Fund (VCF) was set up to provide families who have lost loved ones from these conditions to claim wrongful death compensation for their losses.

-The establishment of this fund was a significant change from how large-scale tragedies were managed, greatly impacting how victims claimed support and personal injury compensation and how wrongful death claims were processed in New York.
+The establishment of this fund was a significant change from how large-scale tragedies were managed, greatly impacting how victims claim support and personal injury compensation and how wrongful death claims were processed in New York.

 Even if a loved one died a long time ago or someone with a 9/11-related condition died of an unrelated health issue, families may still be able to claim compensation.
 Let’s look a little closer at the impact of the VCF—and how, alongside the World Trade Center Health Program (WTCHP), it continues to provide relief for victims and their families.